What are Governors?

 |LEA Governor -||This Governor will be appointed by the Local Education Authority|

 Elections and appointments of Governors take place every four years.
-The full Governing Body meets about three times a term.
+The full Governing Body meets twice a term.
 The agendas are full and the discussions are lively.

 Parents can raise any concern with a governor at any time, although it is usually more appropriate to contact the Headteacher in the first instance.
 Information on contacting a governor, or requesting a copy of a particular school policy can be obtained from the school office.